 Ali Aouad

-I am an associate editor in the journal Operations Research, Stochastic Models area.
-I previously held visiting positions at the Simons Institute for the Theory of Computing, UC Berkeley (Fall 2022) and Stanford GSB OI&T (Fall 2021).
-In 2017-2018, I was an applied scientist in the Marketplace Optimization group at Uber Technologies.
+I am an associate editor in Operations Research and Management Science.
+In 2018-2019, I was an applied scientist in the Marketplace Optimization group at Uber Technologies.
 I worked and consulted for the Matching Science team to design and experiment with new matching and pricing algorithms.
 I received a PhD in Operations Research from the Massachusetts Institute of Technology (MIT) in 2017, where I collaborated with Profs.
 Vivek Farias, Retsef Levi, and Danny Segev.
 Before MIT, I earned an MS in Applied Mathematics from the Ecole Polytechnique (Paris) in 2013.
 I was born in Meknes, Morocco.

 Research teams